SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 7 – Discovery Command
 **MITRE Technique:** T1082 – System Information Discovery

+Process events are filtered for cmd.exe with the systeminfo argument.
+This identifies the attacker’s reconnaissance activity to learn system details.

 **Finding:** Attacker ran discovery using `cmd.exe /c systeminfo`.
 **KQL Query Used:**